Somaliland: Africa’s Best Kept Secret, A Challenge To The International Community? By Iqbal Jhazbhay

 The energy that the international community has put into the process that led to the installation of the southern TNG government in Somalia has not produced the desired result.
-Kenya is currently hosting the 14th international peace conference on Somalia.
+Westgate Mall siege in Nairobi, Kenya, in 2013.
+In recent weeks, they have carried out a spate of attacks in Kenya is currently hosting the 14th international peace conference on Somalia.

 Kenya’s mediation of the peace process in Somalia

 The Kenyan government appointed a new mediator to take over the Somalia peace talks in Eldoret, Kenya, which have been bogged down since they began in October 2002.
 Bethwell Kiplagat, a senior Kenyan diplomat, will replace Elijah W Mwangale, who was blamed by Somali warlords and Western diplomats alike for not properly managing the talks.

 “Warlords continue to hold sway in Somalia and violence has resumed to a disturbing degree.
 The international community should be looking at the reality on the ground,” according to Fatima Ismail.

 Professor Hussein Bulhan, head of the Somaliland Academy for Peace and Development and former head of the Anti-Apartheid Movement at Boston University notes:

 If the international community plans to apply the principle of territorial unity and the fiction of a ‘sovereign Somalia’ without understanding the history, facts on the ground and the genocide experienced, it would be planting the seeds for conflict more deadly than previously seen in Africa.